bs-github/riemannfeeder/README.md

-flapjackfeeder
+riemannfeeder
 ==============

-Nagios/Icinga event broker module (NEB) to feed check execution results to the events queue in Flapjack, via Redis.
+Naemon event broker module (NEB) to feed check execution results as events into Riemann.

-Known to work on Linux (eg Ubuntu Precise) with:
+Known to work on Linux (eg Ubuntu 14.04 LTS) with:
-- Nagios 3.2.3
-- Nagios 4
-- Naemon 4
+- Naemon 1.0.5
-- Icinga 1.x

-Icinga 2.x drops compatibility with NEB modules, but if you're running a recent version (2.4+) with the API enabled, you can use the [flapjack-icinga2](https://github.com/sol1/flapjack-icinga2) API client as an event relay.

 ## versioning